tobyliu2004/hospital-cost-predictor/README.md

 # Hospital Cost Predictor

-This project predicts hospital inpatient charges using structured medical and administrative data from the publicly available SPARCS dataset (New York State, 2011).
-It is designed as an industry-grade machine learning pipeline, incorporating modern practices in model training, explainability, fairness auditing, drift detection, and deployment.
-The project is fully reproducible and includes a deployable Streamlit application for live predictions and SHAP-based interpretation.
+This project predicts **hospital inpatient charges** using structured medical and administrative data from the publicly available **SPARCS dataset** (New York State, 2011).
+It is designed as an **industry-grade machine learning pipeline**, incorporating modern practices in model training, explainability, fairness auditing, drift detection, and deployment.

+The project is fully reproducible and includes a deployable **Streamlit application** for live predictions and **SHAP-based interpretation**.

 ---